 How long does it take to recover from COVID-19

 This differs from person to person.
 There is still a lot the medical world does not know about the virus.
 Some people are asymptomatic, some people only have mild symptoms, while others need to be taken to hospital.
-Some recover within days, while others will have related issues for weeks or even months.
+Some recover within days, while others will have related issues for weeks or even months (long covid).
 However, generally, your recovery time will also depend on how healthy you were before you got the virus.

 Can I get COVID-19 for a second time?

 There have been reports around the world that some people have been reinfected with the virus, including in the Netherlands.
 However, the RIVM states that it is not yet possible to draw any firm conclusions about reinfection, as the number of reported reinfections is simply too low.
-Remember, that if you have had COVID-19, you should still follow the basic coronavirus measures of the government.

 Coronavirus and your job